Joperezc/BlockCreator/README.md

     * ```python3 commentBlockCreator.py (linux)```
-2. type in the file path for the python file you wish to add comments to or use tab completion
+2. type in the file path for the python file you wish to add comments to or use tab completion 2.5 If using the test script as file path, some functions are purposefully over-indented to show comment block indentation.